Hub

 Think of it as a field office.
 It can operate independently, make local decisions, and keep the lights on — but the real horsepower stays at headquarters.
 The satellite doesn’t need five AI agents.
 It needs to control the heat and not die when the internet goes out.

-.node_id file to the satellite’s name (e.g., satellite).host field in instance.yaml on the hub.Satellites pull updates from the hub over Tailscale:
+.node_id file to the satellite’s name (e.g., satellite).:1234, which backs the on-site agent (ahsoka).
+Or route to the hub’s :3301 Codestral coder seat when the link is reliable.host field in instance.yaml on the hub.Satellites pull updates from the hub over Tailscale:

 | Action | Command / URL |